pyubero/data_from_figures/README.md

 # Use
 1 Their usage is fairly simple.
 From the console execute any file as `python export_scatter.py -i input_filepath -o output_filepath`.
 And perhaps some of the optional parameters:

-    a. `-sz VALUE` to resize the image previews.
+    . `-sz VALUE` to resize the image previews.
 Value can be any decimal number.
-Default = 1
-    b. `-th VALUE` to change the color similarity threshold that recognizes poits/lines.
-Value can be any number in [0,1].
-Default = 0.95
+Default = 1 . `-th VALUE` to change the color similarity threshold that recognizes poits/lines.
+Value can be any number in [0,1]. default = 0.95
-	c. `-p  VALUE` to specify the output precision in numbers of decimals.
+	. `-p  VALUE` to specify the output precision in numbers of decimals.
 Value can be any integer >1.
 Default=2

 2 The image will pop up and you need to specify the axis limits by click-and-dragging the bounding box.